Dosage Form: capsule, liquid filled

 Nimodipine did not impair the fertility and general reproductive performance of male and female Wistar rats following oral doses of up to 30 mg/kg/day when administered daily for more than 10 weeks in the males and 3 weeks in the females prior to mating and continued to day 7 of pregnancy.
 This dose in a rat is about 4 times the equivalent clinical dose of 60 mg q4h in a 50 kg patient.

-Clinical studies of Nimodipine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Geriatric Use: Clinical studies of Nimodipine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-In general, dosing in elderly patients should be cautious, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.
+In general, dosing in elderly patents should be cautious, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease of other drug therapy.

 Adverse experiences were reported by 92 of 823 patients with subarachnoid hemorrhage (11.2%) who were given Nimodipine.
 The most frequently reported adverse experience was decreased blood pressure in 4.4% of these patients.
 Twenty-nine of 479 (6.1%) placebo treated patients also reported adverse experiences.
 The events reported with a frequency greater than 1% are displayed below by dose.